Tegucigalpa to Choluteca Highway

 For over a year I heard horror stories about the Tegucigalpa to Choluteca Highway due to construction.
 By some reports, it could take as long as 7 hours to drive the 160 kilometers between both cities.
 It got so bad that CM airlines started flying between both cities with much success.
 This past week, I had the opportunity to travel between Tegucigalpa and Choluteca.
 I am happy to report that travel time was under 2 hours.
 There is no doubt in my mind.
 All that hassle was well worth while!

 The new Tegucigalpa to Choluteca highway is a pleasure to drive.
 Perhaps the only part that is still a nuisance are the first 8 kilometers as you exit or enter Tegucigalpa.
 This is a windy road that is uphill.
 Heavy traffic driving in and out of the city is slow.
 Because there are buildings on either side of the road, it was not feasible to make it into a three or four lane highway.
 Thus, I recommend patience during this stretch.
+If you are interested in knowing more about the status of highways in Honduras, read our Honduras Highway Update post.

 The road climbs up to the Cerro de Hula.
 This is the highest point between Tegucigalpa and the Southern Honduras Pacific Coast.
 On a clear day you may even catch a glimpse of the Pacific Ocean from here.
 There is a windmill farm on the ridge at Cerro de Hula, the first such project in Honduras.
 Near this point is the entrance to Ojojona, one of the more picturesque colonial towns near Tegucigalpa.
 From this point it is downhill all the way.
 The road will take you past two other pleasant colonial towns: Sabana Grande and Pespire.
 The first is in the department of Francisco Morazán, the second in Choluteca.
 If you have time to explore, do so.
 I particularly like Pespire, that has a nice colonial church.
 Both towns are famous for their “rosquillas” a corn based crunchy doughnut.